-Lanier Islands (Buford, GA) – The Lanier Islands Equestrian Center offers a variety of options for riding including pony rides, summer camps, riding lessons and trail rides.
-Trail rides last 45, 75 or 90 minutes for adults with a 30 minutes option for children ages two and older.
+Lanier Islands (Buford) – The Lanier Islands Equestrian Center offers a variety of options for riding including pony rides, summer camps, riding lessons and trail rides.
+Trail rides last 45, 75 or 90 minutes for adults with a 30 minute option for children ages two and older.

-Adventure Trail Rides (Cherry Log, GA) – Ford a river, ride out to a romantic setting where you'll propose, make time to stop and picnic or just hit the trail for an hour and take in the mountains around Blue Ridge.
-Packages start at just $29.95 per person for a one hour ride.
+Adventure Trail Rides (Cherry Log) – Ford a river, ride out to a romantic setting where you'll propose, make time to stop and picnic or just hit the trail for an hour and take in the mountains around Blue Ridge.
+Packages start at just $32.50 per person for a one hour ride.

-Barnsley Resort (Adairsville, GA) – Want to host a group rodeo?
-Maybe you're more the romantic wilderness ride type.
+Barnsley Resort (Adairsville) – A romantic wilderness ride could be just the thing.
 Prefer a lesson in the corral?
 Barnsley Resort has an option for everyone's horseback riding desires including horse painting for kids.

-Serenbe TrailRiding (Chattahoochee Hills, GA) – Take to the rolling countryside of the Serenbe community by horseback when you book an experience with Serenbe TrailRiding.
+Serenbe TrailRiding (Chattahoochee Hills) – Take to the rolling countryside of the Serenbe community by horseback when you book an experience with Serenbe TrailRiding.
 Located just down the road from the Inn at Serenbe, Serenbe TrailRiding offers bookings for all levels of rider.

-Gold City Corral & Carriage Company (Dahlonega, GA) – Featuring three different packages, Gold City Corral & Carriage Company gives guests the opportunity to explore North Georgia on horseback for one or two hours or half a day.
+Gold City Corral & Carriage Company (Dahlonega) – Featuring three different packages, Gold City Corral & Carriage Company gives guests the opportunity to explore North Georgia on horseback for one or two hours or half a day.

 Already own a horse and looking to ride somewhere new?
-Six Georgia State Parks and Historic Sites offer horseback trail riding including A.H.
-Stephens State Park (Crawfordville), F.D.
+Seven Georgia State Parks and Historic Sites offer horseback trail riding including A.H.
+Stephens State Park (Crawfordville), Cloudland Canyon State Park (Rising Fawn), F.D.
 Roosevelt State Park (Pine Mountain), Fort Mountain State Park (Chatsworth), General Coffee State Park (Nicholls), Hard Labor Creek State Park (Rutledge) and Watson Mill Bridge State Park (Comer).
 Except for FDR, none of the parks offer horses to ride, they do offer trails, and some have stables and riding rings for those who want to bring your own horse.
 Horse-friendly campsites are also available.